ucdavis/ucd-theme-tasks/README.md

 by older browsers.
 The [bable-preset-env](https://babeljs.io/docs/en/babel-preset-env/) is used by default and can be customized in a `.babelrc` file placed into the root of your project.

+## Default Configuration
+`gulp-config.default.js` contains all of the default configuration for controlling the gulp tasks.
+This file can be referenced for all possible config options.
+Docs can be found at [https://github.com/ucdavis/ucd-theme-tasks/blob/master/docs/config.md](https://github.com/ucdavis/ucd-theme-tasks/blob/master/docs/config.md)